zeljkoobrenovic/grounded-architecture/_posts/2022-08-11-value-based-strategy.md

 <br>

 As IT architects, we often focus on designing scalable, secure, and efficient systems.
-However, true architectural success comes from aligning IT strategy with business value creation.
-Felix Oberholzer-Gee's article "[Eliminate Strategic Overload](https://hbr.org/2021/05/eliminate-strategic-overload)" introduces a **value-based strategy,** which simplifies strategic decision-making by focusing on initiatives that create substantial value for customers, employees, and suppliers.
-This concept directly relates to IT architecture, underscoring how technology decisions should support overarching business goals.
+However, true architectural success comes from **aligning IT strategy with business value creation**.
+Felix Oberholzer-Gee’s article, “[**Eliminate Strategic Overload**](https://hbr.org/2021/05/eliminate-strategic-overload),” introduces a **value-based strategy**, which simplifies strategic decision-making by focusing on initiatives that create substantial **value for customers, employees, and suppliers**.
+This concept directly relates to IT architecture, underscoring how **technology decisions** should support **overarching business goals**.

 <br>